 2.2.
 Target Population, Access Frame, Sample¶

 An important initial step in the data life cycle is to express the question of interest in the context of the subject area and consider the connection between the question and the data collected to answer that question.
-It’s good practice to do this before even thinking about the analysis or modelling steps because it may uncover a disconnect where the question of interest cannot be directly addressed with these data.
+It’s good practice to do this before even thinking about the analysis or modeling steps because it may uncover a disconnect where the question of interest cannot be directly addressed with these data.
 As part of making the connection between the data collection process and the topic of investigation, we identify the population, the means of accessing the population, instruments of measurement, and additional protocols used in the collection process.
 These concepts help us understand the scope of the data, whether we aim to gain knowledge about a population, scientific quantity, physical model, social behavior, etc.

 The target population consists of the collection of elements that you ultimately intend to describe and draw conclusions about.
 By element we mean those individuals that make up our population.
 The element may be a person in a group of people, a voter in an election, a tweet from a collection of tweets, or a county in a state.
 We sometimes call an element a unit or an atom.

 The access frame is the collection of elements that are accessible to you for measurement and observation.
 These are the units by which you can access the target population.
 Ideally, the frame and population are perfectly aligned; meaning they consist of the exact same elements.
 However, the units in an access frame may be only a subset of the target population; additionally, the frame may include units that don’t belong to the population.
 For example, to find out how a voter intends to vote in an election, you might call people by phone.
-Someone you call, may not be a voter so they are in your frame but not in the poulation.
-On the other hand, a voter who never answers a call from an unkown number can’t be reached so they are in the population but not in your frame.
+Someone you call, may not be a voter so they are in your frame but not in the population.
+On the other hand, a voter who never answers a call from an unknown number can’t be reached so they are in the population but not in your frame.